Half Price First Inspection

 - A fee of $199+GST is charged for every pool reinspection.

-The Certifier will perform all work necessary to comply with relevant statutory requirements, including
+The Pool Inspector will perform all work necessary to comply with relevant statutory requirements, including

 - Inspecting the swimming pool and spa